hrace009/Auto-Backup-Rotate-Webserver-and-MySQL/README.md

 <li><code>GDrive_Folder_ID=""</code> #Enter gDrive folder ID</li>
 </ul>

+How to use it?
+Just run like a regular shell script!

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights